Alan Grafite

-Alan Sebastião Alexandre (born 8 February 1998), commonly known as Alan Grafite or Alan, is a Brazilian professional footballer who plays as a striker for V.League 1 club Cong An Hanoi.
+Alan Sebastião Alexandre (born 8 February 1998), commonly known as Alan Grafite, is a Brazilian professional footballer who plays as a striker for V.League 1 club Cong An Hanoi.

 Career

 Alan began his career playing in Brazil lower divisions.
 Alan was part of Chapecoense team that won the 2020 Série B. He scored 1 goal during the season, in the 2–0 away win against Confiança.

 In October 2023, Alan moved to Vietnam, joining V.League 1 club Quy Nhon Binh Dinh.
 He finished as the second best goalscorer in the 2023–24 V.League 1 season and helped the club finish as runners-up.

 On 19 July 2024, Alan was transferred to fellow V.League 1 side Cong An Hanoi.
 In the 2024–25 V.League 1, Alan scored 14 goals and shared the league’s top scorer award with Lucão do Break.
 In the 2024–25 Vietnamese Cup final, he netted a hat-trick in Cong An Hanoi’s 5–0 victory over Song Lam Nghe An, helping his team secure their first-ever National Cup title.
 His performances earned him the Player of the Year award at the 2025 V.League Awards.
 At the regional level, Alan helped Cong An Hanoi reach the 2025 ASEAN Club Championship final, scoring twice across the two legs, though his team ultimately lost to Buriram United in the penalty shootout.